Formal extension of noncommutative tensor-triangular support varieties: Introduction

 \subsection{Acknowledgements}

-We thank Greg Stevenson for helpful suggestions which improved the paper.
+We thank Greg Stevenson and the anonymous referee for helpful suggestions which improved the paper.
 The first author was partially supported by NSF graduate student fellowship DGE-2140743.
 The second author was partially supported by NSF postdoctoral fellowship DMS-2103272 and by an AMS-Simons Travel Grant.